kyzh0/zephyr-firebase/README.md

 - Charts and tables - a tidy representation of each station's data over time.
 - Mobile-first design - scalable across different screen sizes.
 - Help tab - provides a way for users to contact the developer.
-- Admin-only area - for adding new weather stations.
+- Admin-only area - for adding new weather stations and viewing errors.
 - Error checker - scheduled function to identify issues with stations or the scraper.

 <p align="center">